SixSq/nuvla-io.github.com/_terms/legal-general-terms-and-conditions.md

 **6\.3\.
 Account suspension and termination**

-SixSq reserves the right to
+SixSq reserves the right to:

 - verify the information provided by any means,
-- suspend or terminate an Account and access to the Platform if the User does not comply with these ToS, or if any

-information provided during the registration process, or thereafter, proves to be inaccurate, fraudulent, obsolete or incomplete, or otherwise violates these ToS or the rights of third parties.
+- suspend or terminate an Account and access to the Platform if the User does not comply with these ToS, or if any information provided during the registration process, or thereafter, proves to be inaccurate, fraudulent, obsolete or incomplete, or otherwise violates these ToS or the rights of third parties.

 You may terminate your Account at any time without charge and without cause.
 To do so, simply notify SixSq's support department by email at support@sixsq.com.

 **7\.
 Use of the Platform**

 Platform Users must have a valid and active account.
 The Platform allows Vendors to offer edge and cloud applications.
 Purchasers, also Users, can purchase edge and cloud Applications by deploying its Applications on their edge and/or cloud infrastructures.
-A Purchaser can create a Group, which allows to share different resources with other Users.
+A Purchaser can create a Group, which allows the sharing of different resources with other Users.
 The Purchaser is then responsible for the purchases made by the User members of the Group, when acting as a member of the Group.

 **8\.
 Financial Conditions**